rackerlabs/technical-blog/_posts/2014-05-16-configuring-your-rackspace-private-cloud-lab-environment-for-cinder-testing.markdown

 categories:
   - OpenStack
 ---

-In the knowledge center article titled "KNOWLEDGE CENTER ARTICLE: INSTALLING AND TESTING CINDER IN YOUR RACKSPACE PRIVATE CLOUD LAB ENVIRONMENT" I walk through the entire process of installing, configuring and testing the OpenStack Cinder service in your RPC lab environment.
+This post covers environment pre-configuration tasks for testing of the cinder service and provides a few more informal tips and recommendations outside of strictly the procedural steps.

+This is specifically for sandbox and testing / development environments – configurations described here, such as: compute and cinder running on the controller, using a loopback device for cinder-volumes and so on are not supported and should not be used in production.

 <!-- more -->

-This post only covers environment pre-configuration tasks for testing of the cinder service as well as a few more informal tips and recommendations outside of just the procedural steps.

-This is specifically for sandbox and testing / development environments – configurations described here, such as: compute and cinder running on the controller, using a loopback device for cinder-volumes and so on are not supported and should not be used in production.

-## Environment Configuration

 If your cinder node deployment went according to plan you should be able to login to your newly deployed node and check to make sure everything is running okay.

 ### Check Cinder services

 1) SSH into the controller / compute node

 2) Check the cinder services from the operating system

 ```
   root@controller-1:~# service cinder-volume status